Chart Color Schemes

 Chittering features high concentrations of family households, with a higher-than-average median household size

-Family households make up 83.3% of all households, including 38.0% couples with children, 36.7% couples without children, and 8.1% single parent families.
-Non-family households account for the remaining 16.7%, with lone person households at 15.9% and group households comprising 1.0%.
-The median household size is 2.8 people, larger than the Rest of WA average of 2.3.
+Family households account for 83.3% of all households, including 38.0% couples with children, 36.7% couples without children, and 8.1% single parent families.
+Non-family households constitute the remaining 16.7%, with lone person households at 15.9% and group households comprising 1.0%.
+The median household size is 2.8 people, which is larger than the Rest of WA average of 2.3.

 Frequently Asked Questions - Households